scylladb/scylladb/docs/dev/system_keyspace.md

 Each tablet is represented by a single row. `replicas` holds the set of shard-replicas of the tablet.
 It's a list of tuples where the first element is `host_id` of the replica and the second element is the `shard_id` of the replica.

-During tablet migration, the columns `new_replicas` and `stage` are set to represent the transition.
+During tablet migration, the columns `new_replicas`, `stage` and `transition` are set to represent the transition.
 The `new_replicas` column holds what will be put in `replicas` after transition is done.

+The `transition` column can have the following values:
+  * `migration` - One tablet replica is moving from one shard to another.
+  * `rebuild` - New tablet replica is created from the remaining replicas.

 # Virtual tables in the system keyspace